 According to the Small Business Administration, only about 50 percent of small businesses survive for a five year period.
 And, just one third are able to make it to the 10-year mark.
-While these statistics may not seem particularly encouraging, by identifying some of the common root causes of financial distress, you can take steps to steer things in the right direction before it’s too late.
+While these statistics may not seem particularly encouraging, by identifying 5 warning signs of financial trouble, you can take steps to steer things in the right direction before it’s too late.

-Here are the five biggest financial warning signs your business should be aware of:
+Below are the top five warning signs of financial distress that your business should be aware of:

 Many businesses offer credit terms to some of their customers.
 This is known as your accounts receivable (or AR for short) and represents the balance of money owed to a firm for goods delivered or services delivered.
 Accounts receivable is an asset on the balance sheet.